 Configuring kiosk mode

-Kiosk mode is enabled on the survey schedule under the "Kiosk" tab.
+Kiosk mode is enabled on the survey schedule under the Kiosk tab.

 There are three Kiosk login options that can be set-up on a survey schedule:

-- Survey access with reusable employee codes
+- Survey access with reusable kiosk codes

 - Survey access with one-time kiosk codes